-Pro-government forces were "gradually advancing" after street battles on Tuesday in the divided city's rebel-controlled neighbourhoods, according to the UK-based Syrian Observatory for Human Rights.
+Pro-government forces were "gradually advancing" after street battles on Tuesday in the divided city's rebel-controlled neibourhoods, according to the UK-based Syrian Observatory for Human Rights.

-"Today there was very heavy bombing.
+"Today there was very heavy bombing today.
 More than 16 civilians were killed and more than 32 people were injured," Ibrahim Abu Leith, spokesman for the Syrian Civil Defence in Aleppo, told Al Jazeera.

 "The regime is trying to enter the east from several different points.
 So far, they've only been able to take territory in the northeast, taking the Handarat camp and the Shuqayif area."